 The Environmental Protection Area designation applies to lands that play an important role in the conservation of the natural heritage system of the Township and surrounding region.
-These are lands that contain endangered species or threatened species habitat, significant wetlands, significant coastal wetlands, provincially significant and regionally significant Areas of Natural Scientific Interest (ANSI's), and particular conservation lands. significant habitat of endangered and threatened species and fish habitat, and lands within 30 metres of the high water mark of a waterbody for which there is no floodplain mapping or fill line mapping.
+These are lands that contain endangered species or threatened species habitat, significant wetlands, significant coastal wetlands, provincially significant and regionally significant Areas of Natural Scientific Interest (ANSIs), and particular conservation lands. significant habitat of endangered and threatened species and fish habitat and lands within 30 metres of the high water mark of a waterbody for which there is no floodplain mapping or fill line mapping.
 This designation also includes natural hazard lands which may pose a threat to life and property because they are prone to flooding, and/or erosion hazards, or have steep slopes, poor drainage, organic soils, or other similar physical limitations.

 An Environmentally Sensitive Areas overlay identifies lands where development and site alteration shall not be permitted unless it has been demonstrated that there will be no negative impacts on the natural features or on their ecological function.
 These areas should be conserved in the long term.
-These areas include lands designated Environmental Protection, Significant Woodlands, Significant Valleylands, Unevaluated or Non-Significant Wetlands; lands within 120 metres of a Provincially Significant Wetland, or lands within 120 metres provincially Significant and Regional ANSI's (Life Science), Significant Valleylands, Significant Wildlife Habitat and Significant, Habitat of endangered or threatened species, Groundwater Recharge/Discharge areas, or Fish Habitat; and lands within 50 metres of a Significant and Regional Earth Science ANSI, as well as 30 metres of an evaluated Locally Significant Wetland.
-Linkages and corridors are also included in the Environmentally Sensitive designation-Area overlay.
+These areas include lands designated Environmental Protection, Significant Valleylands, Unevaluated or Non-Significant Woodlands, Significant Wetlands; groundwater recharge/discharge areas, significant wildlife habitat, fish habitat and evaluated locally significant wetlands, as well as lands within 120 metres of a provincially significant wetland, or lands within 120 metres provincially significant and regional ANSIs (life science), significant valleylands, significant woodlands, significant wildlife habitat and Significant, Habitat of endangered or threatened species, groundwater recharge/discharge areas, or Fish Habitat; and lands within 50 metres of a significant and regional earth science ANSI, as well as 30 metres of an evaluated locally significant wetland.
+Linkages and corridors are also included in the Environmentally Sensitive designation Area overlay.
+Fish habitat and habitat of endangered species and threatened species are identified as Environmentally Sensitive Areas, and development and site alteration shall not be permitted within these habitats except in accordance with provincial and federal requirements.
 These features and areas are to be conserved over the long term.